msonowal/laravel-auditor/README.md

     'connection_name' => env('AUDIT_CONNECTION', 'activity'),
     /*
      * This is the name of the collection that will be created by the migration and
-     * used by the Activity model.
+     * used by the AuditActivity model.
      */
     'collection_name' => env('AUDIT_COLLECTION_NAME', 'activity_logs'),
 ];